Registration Open January 2026

 If your child will need Camp Ketcha to dispense medication, please also complete the Authorization to Dispense Medications.

-At Ketcha Outdoors we do require that all children are vaccinated following the Maine DOE vaccination schedule.
+At Ketcha Outdoors, we do require that all children be vaccinated following the Maine DOE vaccination schedule.
 Up-to-date records of these immunizations are required before starting care at Ketcha Outdoors.
 Required immunizations can be found here: Immunization Requirements for Schools.2_2023 (1)

-If there is no availability in your desired week(s) of camp please utilize the waitlist function on our registration portal.
-We will add campers off the waitlist on a first-come-first-serve basis as spots become available due to cancellations or increased staffing.
+If there is no availability in your desired week(s) of camp, please utilize the waitlist function on our registration portal.
+We will add campers off the waitlist on a first-come, first-served basis as spots become available due to cancellations or increased staffing.

 Summer Payment Information

-- It is the goal of Camp Ketcha as a non-profit organization to offer quality programs at an affordable cost.
+- It is the goal of Camp Ketcha, as a non-profit organization, to offer high-quality programs at a reasonable cost.
 The following policies help us to properly allocate staff and resources and ensure that our prices remain as low as possible.

-- DEPOSIT: A $50 deposit per week and a yearly registration fee of $25 must accompany your registration and is applied to the total camp tuition.
-Deposits and membership fees are not refundable under any circumstances.
+- DEPOSIT: A $50 deposit per week and a yearly registration fee of $25 must accompany your registration.
+This deposit is applied to the total camp tuition.
+Deposits and registration fees are not refundable under any circumstances.

-- If we do not receive full payment for camp sessions on time your child will not be allowed to attend Camp Ketcha until a payment is received.
-A $25 late fee will be charged to each camper account if your automatic payments are declined.
+- If we do not receive full payment for camp sessions on time, your child’s spot may be given away, and they will not be allowed to attend Camp Ketcha until a payment is received.
+A $25 late fee per camper will be charged if your automatic payments are declined and if they are not corrected within two business days.

 Summer Camp Cancellation Policy

-Any deviations from our refund and cancellation policy will be up to the discretion of our Board of Directors.
+Any deviations from our refund and cancellation policy will be up to the discretion of our Leadership Team.

 |